SquadcastHub/squadcasthub.github.io/pages/mydoc/adding_a_service.md

 tags: [service]
 keywords:
 last_updated:
-summary: "Service - The core components of your infrastructure from which alerts are generated"
+summary: "Services - The core components of your infrastructure/application for which alerts are generated"
 series:
 weight:
 sidebar: mydoc_sidebar